LedgerHQ/web3allowlist/README.md

 Effectively, the allowlist is a JSON file that is generated from the dApp allowlist files.

-This cache is updated every 1 hours.
+This cache is updated every hour.

 ## License